Marcostbo/Django-with-JWT/README.md

 This step-by-step guide seeks to present you an easy and reliable way to integrate JWT Authentication inside your Django application

+See Simple JWT documentation for more info: https://django-rest-framework-simplejwt.readthedocs.io/en/latest/

 ## How JWT works?

 ## Step by step